brentvollebregt/nitratine.net/posts/issues-when-using-auto-py-to-exe/post.md

 #### FileNotFoundError
 Make sure the file you are referencing actually exists, this error says that the file you are referencing doesn't exist.
 If you are using one-file mode, make sure you have followed the necessary steps.

+#### struct.error: unpack requires a buffer of 16 bytes
+This typically occurs when you have supplied `--icon` / `-i` with a file that is not a `.ico` file.
+Please note that simply changing the extension of a file to .ico does not make it a .ico file; you will need to use a converter of some sort to convert your file (e.g. png, jpg) into a .ico.

 ## General Questions Constantly Asked

 ### How do I Convert All My Python Files?